raabf/dockertex/README.md

 #### GitLab CI

 First you have to register a [runner](https://docs.gitlab.com/runner/) at one of your servers with installed docker.
-The only important thing ist that you choose `docker` as executor.
-The given image is just a dafault docker image which can be overwritten later in the config.
+The only important thing is that you choose `docker` as executor.
+The given image is just a default docker image which can be overwritten later in the project config.

     sudo gitlab-runner register --url https://gitlab.com/ --executor "docker" --tag-list "docker, latex, dockertex" --docker-image "raabf/latex-versions:latest"